Denis Wick

-Denis Wick (born 1931) is an influential British orchestral trombonist.
-He is also an internationally respected brass teacher and designer of brass mutes and mouthpieces.
+Denis Wick (1 June 1931 – 12 February 2025) was a British orchestral trombonist.
+He was also an internationally respected brass teacher and designer of brass mutes and mouthpieces.
 On retirement in 1989 he was awarded the International Trombone Association's annual award; he served as their president 2004–2006.

+Life and career

-Wick was born in Braintree, Essex and attended King Edward VI Grammar School, Chelmsford, and Luton Grammar School.
+Wick was born in Braintree, Essex on 1 June 1931.
+He attended King Edward VI Grammar School, Chelmsford, and Luton Grammar School.
 He taught himself the trombone from the age of 10 when he received an instrument from the Chelmsford Salvation Army band.
 He played with the band until the age of 15 and soon joined Luton Brass Band which was enjoying considerable national success at the time.
 At the age of 16 he heard his first orchestral concert, and Malcolm Arnold's trumpet playing so inspired him that he decided to pursue a career in playing.

 Because his family was not well off, his mother worked to fund his studies.
-He spent a year at the Royal Academy of Music from 1950, but claims he was frustrated with not learning anything there.
+He spent a year at the Royal Academy of Music from 1950, but claimed he was frustrated with not learning anything there.
 Sid Langston was the professor, but he all but refused to pass on any of his experience in case his students 'stole' his work.

 Wick did an amateur date in Salisbury and by chance the other trombonists were from the Bournemouth Symphony Orchestra, so when the 2nd trombone job came up in July 1950, they called to invite him to audition, having already heard many of the final year students at the London music colleges.
 Wick won this audition and entered this large full-time professional orchestra at the age of 19.
 He went on to win an audition with the City of Birmingham Symphony Orchestra in 1952, a year after conductor Rudolf Schwarz had moved there.
 The audition had to be rigorous to persuade the administrators that Schwarz was not practising favouritism towards an ex-colleague from the BSO.

-In Birmingham in 1955 Wick worked with Gordon Jacob in premiering the famous trombone concerto.
+In Birmingham in 1955 Wick worked with Gordon Jacob in premiering his trombone concerto.
 This piece shows off the advances in technique that he was making: the cadenza in the last movement makes great use of warm-up and flexibility studies that Wick had developed and would prove hugely influential in the teaching of brass players in Britain to this day.